waud/waud/README.md

 - `WebAudioAPISound` - to force web audio api
 - `HTML5Sound` - to force HTML5 audio

+`HTML5Sound` on iOS devices have some [limitations](https://developer.apple.com/library/safari/documentation/AudioVideo/Conceptual/Using_HTML5_Audio_Video/Device-SpecificConsiderations/Device-SpecificConsiderations.html) you should be aware of.

 Available functions on sound instance:

 - `play()`